tyiannak/basic_audio_handling/README.md

 # basic_audio_handling
-A set of examples for basic audio data handling
+A set of examples for basic audio data handling including: audio file I/O, stereo data handling, basic audio segmentation and silence removal.

 This notebook contains examples for some basic audio handling in Python such as: audio file IO, static audio segmentation, channel handling and basic audio signal analysis.